Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Built and installed custom cabinets for residential customers Working closely with designers in bringing their ideas to reality.
+- Custom built and installed cabinets for residential clients Working closely with designers to bring their designs to reality.

-- Achieved successful completion of multiple remodeling projects within the timeframes specified while ensuring the highest standards of quality.
+- Successfully completed multiple remodeling projects within the specified timeframes, while maintaining the highest standards of quality.

-- Worked with other tradespeople on building sites in order to guarantee a smooth working processes and the respect of deadlines on projects.
+- Assisting other tradespeople on construction sites to ensure smooth workflow and adherence to deadlines for projects.

-Write down each job experience sequentially, beginning at the position that was most recently held.
+List each job experience sequentially, beginning with the most recent job.

 5. Education